A+

 Cost Of Living Quick Facts

-• The cost of living in Burton is equal to the Michigan average
+• The cost of living in Burton is 6% lower than the Michigan average

 • Michigan general sales tax is 18% higher than the national average